 For adventurous children this is the perfect expedition, traversing the northern part of Lamma Island.
-You can start from either end of the route but most hikers begin at the island’s main town, Yung Shue Wan, (ferries to Yung Shue Wan run roughly every half-hour from Central Ferry Pier 4).
+You can start from either end of the route but most hikers begin at the island’s main town, Yung Shue Wan (ferries to Yung Shue Wan run roughly every half-hour from Central Ferry Pier four).

 While it’s hilly, the entire route is paved, so there’s no slippery mud or ankle-twisting rocks.
 Also, there are a number of amazing views to keep the kids entertained – try a game of eye spy!

 You’ll know you’re nearing the end of the scenic journey when you pass a cave that was once a hiding place for Japanese kamikaze boats.
 Soon, you'll be at Sok Ku Wan Village.
 We recommend celebrating the end of your hike with a feast at one of the many fantastic restaurants lining the village’s main thoroughfare, Seafood Street.
 From there, you can board a ferry from Sok Ku Wan straight back to Central.